Rokhlin dimension for actions of residually finite groups: Introduction

 In the above inequality, the dimensions appearing on the right-hand side are the asymptotic dimension of the box space for $\sigma$, the Rokhlin dimension of $\alpha$ along $\sigma$, and the nuclear dimension of the coefficient algebra $A$, respectively.
 For notational convenience, each dimension in the formula is increased by $1$, as denoted by the superscripts.
-By introducing box spaces in this context, this bound optimizes and gives a coarse geometric interpretation of the ad-hoc constants appearing in previous such estimates.
+By introducing box spaces in this context, this bound is improved and gives a coarse geometric interpretation of the ad-hoc constants appearing in previous such estimates.

-The finite dimensionality of the box space describes just what we need in terms of low complexity of the given group.
-It is certainly satisfied for finite groups and the integers, and was already (implicitly) crucial in the existing theory for these groups.
-Asymptotic dimension of box spaces and groups with box spaces of finite asymptotic dimension have not been studied so far, at least to the authors' knowledge.
-It follows from classical results in coarse geometry that such groups must be amenable.
-We first develop the theory from a general point of view.
-It turns out that some care has to be taken in the choice of the finite-index subgroups featuring in the box space but that good choices always exist.
-We also give a key characterization of the asymptotic dimension in terms of partitions of unity in Lemma \ref{decay functions} that is geared towards our main application in Theorem \ref{Hauptsatz}.
+The asymptotic dimension and the box space construction have individually played significant roles in coarse geometry and have had remarkable applications to the Baum-Connes conjecture; however, to the best of the authors' knowledge, this is the first time the effects of combining these two notions come under careful investigation.
+We conduct such an investigation from a general point of view in Section~\ref{sec:coarse-geometry}, even before we can generalize the Rokhlin dimension theory.
+It turns out that some care has to be taken in the choice of the finite-index subgroups featuring in the box space but that good choices always exist (see Definition~\ref{defi:semi-conj-separating} and Corollary~\ref{cor:semi-conj-separating-exists}).
+We also give a key characterization of the asymptotic dimension in terms of partitions of unity in Lemma~\ref{decay functions} that is geared towards our main application in Theorem~\ref{Hauptsatz}.

+A central question in Sections~\ref{sec:coarse-geometry} and~\ref{sec:nilpotent-box} is what groups admit box spaces with finite asymptotic dimension, a condition that is vital for the applications of our Rokhlin dimension theory.
+This is certainly satisfied for finite groups and the integers, and was already (implicitly) crucial in the existing theory for these groups.
+On the other hand, it follows from classical results in coarse geometry that such a condition implies the amenability of the group.
+We devote the entire Section~\ref{sec:nilpotent-box} to proving the following (see Theorem~\ref{asdim nilpotent}):